 The NIST Cybersecurity Framework (NIST CSF) is one of the cornerstones – and most popular features – of US government policy to strengthen our nation’s cybersecurity.
 The hottest topic at the recent NIST workshop aimed at updating and refining the CSF was the development of metrics.

-During the March meeting of the Operational Risk Workgroup, the members took on a project to recast a list of top operational risks using the FAIR risk model.
-Every year, you’ll find numerous lists of supposed “top risks” from analysts, surveys, professional organizations, etc. with something in common: They don’t actually provide true risks.
+During the April meeting of the Operational Risk workgroup, the members continued working on a project to recast a list of top operational risks using the FAIR model.
+Quick recap of this effort so far - every year, you’ll find numerous lists of supposed “top risks” from various sources, but are they even risks?